ayush2342/ARTICLE-API/Readme.md

 - Replace `<repository-url>` and `<project-directory>` with the actual URL of your GitHub repository and the directory name of your project.
 - Make sure to update the `MONGODB_URI` in the `.env` section to reflect your actual MongoDB connection string.

-You’ve hit the Free plan limit for GPT-4o.
-Responses will use anoth